bagggage/bg-blog/content/posts/gdscript-dev-02.md

 ## Accessing Fields

 This part seems relatively simple.
 It's enough to get type information and, if it's a *builtin* structure, implement access to the field via a pointer.
-To do this, it’s necessary to generate the corresponding information about the structure's fields and their types.
+To do this, it's necessary to generate the corresponding information about the structure's fields and their types.

 For example:
 ```gd